RM1213-ARM/LAB2-Trading-Lab/web-server/README.md

 ## 🔒 Security Considerations

-- Backend API server is not reachable from the Web Network directly
+- Backend API server is not reachable from clients
-- Nginx acts as a barrier — clients only ever communicate with the web server
+- Only HTTP (Port 80) is exposed externally
-- Only HTTP (port 80) is exposed externally.
+- Nginx acts as a controlled gateway to backend services
 - No database credentials or backend logic are present on this VM

 ---